nnhatdu/HPE-HRNet-XLAV/readme.md

 - Install the required packages:
  ``pip install -r requirements.txt``

-- Download the official pre-trained weights from and extract in to "weights" folder: https://drive.google.com/file/d/1Ns7sm45AcJH2BfZDlnbbSVcsVAp469Xc/view?usp=sharing
+- Download the official pre-trained weights from and extract into "weights" folder: https://drive.google.com/file/d/1Ns7sm45AcJH2BfZDlnbbSVcsVAp469Xc/view?usp=sharing

 - Your folders should look like: